MaikoTan/cactbot-highlight/README.md

 ### Enable it in cactbot

-If you're using this extension in the repo that you clone from quisquous's branch, this feature is already **enabled by default**, because we add a default settings in `.vscode` directory.
+If you're using this extension in the repo that you clone from quisquous' branch, this feature is already **enabled by default**, because we add a default settings in `.vscode` directory.

 But if you're using this extension out of a repo, you *might* need to enable it manually.